-Believe it or not, the 2004-2005 lockout did significantly more good, than bad, for the league as a whole.
+Believe it or not, the 2004-05 lockout did significantly more good, than bad, for the league as a whole.
 Just look at attendance.
-In the 2003-2004 season, 11 teams had attendance below 15,000 per game, including two original six teams, Chicago and Boston.
-There were also only 5 teams that had attendance of 100% or better.
-Fast forward to this past season and just 5 teams fell below the 15,000 per game line, and a whopping 14 teams sold to 99.9% or better, nearly half of the league.
+In the 2003-04 season, 11 teams had attendance below 15,000 per game, including two original six teams, Chicago and Boston.
+There were also only five teams that had an attendance of 100% or better.
+Fast forward to this past season and just five teams fell below the 15,000 per game line, and a whopping 14 teams sold to 99.9% or better — nearly half of the league.

-Outdoor Life Network is owned by Philadelphia based cable company, Comcast.
-The terms of the deal with OLN included Comcast devoting $20,000,000 a year to promoting the NHL, Comcast would now carry NHL Network, post Video On-Demand highlights of games, and it also offered up to 2 games per night streaming over the internet (you can read the full terms from Sports Business Journal here).
+Outdoor Life Network is owned by Philadelphia-based cable company, Comcast.
+The terms of the deal with OLN included Comcast devoting $20 million a year to promoting the NHL, Comcast would now carry NHL Network, post Video-On-Demand highlights of games, and it also offered up to two games per night streaming over the internet (you can read the full terms from Sports Business Journal here).
 The most important part of the deal was that OLN had exclusive games on Monday nights, and would televise up to 78 regular season games per year.
 In the previous season, ESPN had televised just 20 nationally.